nshiab/simple-data-analysis/CONTRIBUTING.md

 The first step is to create an issue with a clear title and a description of the problem you encountered: https://github.com/nshiab/simple-data-analysis/issues

-If you want to solve the problem yourself, explain what you have in mind.
+If you want to solve the problem, explain what you have in mind and how you want to proceed.

-## 2 - Create a branch
+## 2 - Fork / create a branch

+If you are not a contributor to the repository, fork the repository.

 Once the issue is published, create a new branch.
 By default, the name of the branch will be the issue title.
 Adjust the name to make it more readable if needed.

+If you are a contributor, create the branch within the original repository.
+If you are not a contributor, create it inside your forked repository.

 <img src="./assets/create-branch.png" alt="An Observable notebook using simple-data-analysis" style="display:block;width: 100%; max-width:600px;margin-left:auto;margin-right: auto;margin-bottom: 20px;border-radius: 5px;"/>

 ## 3 - Do your magic

-Start working on your branch.
+Clone the repository (or forked repository), check out to your branch, and have fun!

 The suggested workflow is to create several tests in `test/unit/` with the expected outputs.
 Then add functions in `src/` and write them to pass your tests.